Information and Computer Sciences (ICS)

 ICS 426 Computer System Security (3) Information flow, confinement, information assurance, malicious programs, vulnerability analysis, network security, writing secure programs.
 A-F only.
 Pre: 351 or 451, or consent.
 (Once a year)

 ICS 431 Computer Architecture (3) Memory management, control flow, interrupt mechanisms, multiprocessor systems, special-purpose devices.
 Pre: 331.

-ICS 441 Theory of Computation (3) Grammars, sequential machines, equivalence, minimalization, analysis and synthesis, regular expressions, computability, unsolvability, Gödel’s theorem, Turing machines.
-Pre: 313.
+ICS 441 Theory of Computation (3) Grammars, sequential machines, equivalence, minimalization, analysis and synthesis, regular expressions, computability, unsolvability, Gödel's theorem, Turing machines.
+Pre: 311 or consent.

 ICS 442 Analytical Models and Methods (3) Applications of mathematical methods in computer science with emphasis on discrete mathematics, numerical computation, algebraic models, operations research.
 Pre: 311 or consent.